u-blox/ubxlib/port/platform/common/automation/README.md

 For each instance ID the `u_run.py` script, the thing that ultimately does the work, will return a value which is zero for success or otherwise the number of failures that occurred during the run.
 Search the output from the script for the word `EXITING` to find its return value.

 # Script Descriptions
 `Jenkinsfile`: tells Jenkins what to do, written in Groovy stages.
-Key point to note is that the archived files will be `summary.log` for a quick overview, `test_report.xml` for an XML formatted report on any tests that are executed on the target HW and `debug.log` for the full detailed debug on each build/download/run (which is also spewed to the console by Jenkins).
+Key point to note is that the archived files will be `summary.log` for a quick overview, `test_report.xml` for an XML formatted report on any tests that are executed on the target HW and `debug.log` for the full detailed debug on each build/download/run.

-`swo_decoder.py`: used by the STM2F4 tests to decode debug prints sent over SWO.

 `u_connection.py`: contains a record of how each item of HW is connected into the test system (COM port, debugger serial number, etc. collected from the settings) and functions to access this information.
+All of the connections are retrieved-from/stored-in the settings file (see below).

 `u_data.py`: functions to parse `DATABASE.md`.